coop-intelligence/eccv2024/_schedule/session_03_oral_3.md

 sequence_id: 9

 # Speaker name
-speaker: Oral 3
+speaker: /

 # Title of the event
-title: TBD
+title: "Rethinking the Role of Infrastructure in Collaborative Perception (Oral Talk 3)"

 # Time of the event
 time: 17:30 - 17:40